foundation/foundation-emails/docs/pages/migration.md

 - **Streamlined and updated responsive grid:** We’ve simplified the markup in the new version so it’s faster and easier to code.
 The new responsive grid in Emails 2 requires fewer tags and classes.
 It’s also now responsive on Android Native!
 - **Inky templating language:** With Inky you can write less code and get more done.
 The Inky language gets you out of tables and into a simpler, more web-like, HTML.
 - **Built with Sass:** Now faster than ever, you can easily make sweeping visual changes to your email that reflect your brand styles - all within one settings file.
-- **ZURB Stack:** All kinds of task automation - [Panini](https://get.foundation/sites/docs/panini.html), our Handlebars templates, compiling Sass, BrowserSync, image compression, and auto inlining are built in to speed up your workflow.
+- **Foundation stack:** All kinds of task automation - [Panini](https://get.foundation/sites/docs/panini.html), our Handlebars templates, compiling Sass, BrowserSync, image compression, and auto inlining are built in to speed up your workflow.

 ---